[THIS POST HAS BEEN UPDATED TO REFLECT CHANGES TO THE LEGISLATION PRIOR TO SIGNING.]

 Key Terms Under the New Law

-• “AI companion” is a system that uses artificial intelligence or emotional recognition algorithms (i.e, AI that detects and interprets human emotion) to “simulate social human interaction, by retaining information on prior interactions and user preference, asking questions, providing advice, and engaging in simulated conversations on matters of personal well-being.”
+• “AI companion” is a system that uses artificial intelligence or emotional recognition algorithms (i.e., AI that detects and interprets human emotion) to simulate social human interaction (i) by retaining information on prior interactions and user preference, (ii) asking unprompted emotion-based questions that go beyond a direct response to a user prompt; and (iii) sustaining an ongoing dialogue concerning matters personal to the user.

 • “Operator” means any person or business entity who operates or provides an AI companion.